Home » Bank of England’s latest decision on base rate

 Bank of England’s latest decision on base rate

-The Bank of England’s Monetary Policy Committee (MPC) voted by a majority of 8 – 1 to reduce Bank Rate to 4.75% at its November meeting.
+The Bank of England’s Monetary Policy Committee (MPC) voted by a majority of 7–2 to reduce the base rate to 4.5% at its February meeting.

-One member of the committee voted to maintain the base rate at 5%.
+Two members of the committee voted to reduce the rate further to 4.25%.

 To keep up to date with the latest industry news and insights from BCIS register for our newsletter here.